On Sandman fanfiction, Hob Gadling, "Dreamling", and the ending of the comics

 I'm not usually a big "shipper".
 I'm more like, "I just love this one character so much, never mind everyone else".
 This one character is usually the lead, and the guy with all the powers.
 So, Dream, obviously.
 If the focus shifts away from my favourite I'm likely to lose interest until they're back on again.
 If I like a pairing, it'll most often be a canon established one.

 So I'm kind of fascinated by my fascination with Hob and the crazy extended backstory and life that he got outside of canon.
 I've read so many fanfics and versions of him and Dream interacting and getting together since august last year, that canon almost doesn't feel real anymore.
 It's nuts how half an episode (!) grabbed the fandom so firmly by the collar, and spawned this insane amount of content.
-I have read fanfic for years, but I've never been a fan of a non-canon couple like this before.
+I have read fanfic for years, but I've never been such a huge fan of a non-canon couple like this before.

 The reason why I think Hob is so interesting, and feel so natural as a "love interest", even though he isn't in canon, is that he's usually written with a whole, developed, charming, interesting life on his own, separate from the times he meets Dream over the centuries.
 He's met people, loved people, experienced things.
 You cannot say that for a lot of the love interests for my other favourite characters.